catompiler/QCanDrive/README.md

-# Qt slcan CANopenNode
+# QCanDrive
-Qt project with slcan master driver and CANopenNode.
+Tool to minotor and configure devices and drives.